mattes2008/OpenGameComponentLibrary/README.md

   * `rotate(value, type)` chance the figures rotation to or about a specific value
   * `distance(object)` calculate the distance to an object
   * `collision`
-    - `radius` figure specific collision radius
+    - `collider` figure specific collision radius
-    - `withObject(object)` check for a collision with a specific object
+    - `withObject(object, radius, objectRadius)` check for a collision with a specific object
-    - `add(title, object, radius, method)` add a collision listener
+    - `add(title, object, method, radius, objectRadius)` add a collision listener
     - `remove(title)` remove a collision listener
     - `list` list of collision listeners
   * `size`